Ragul2102/Blender-Models/README.md

 This model is for personal and educational use.
 Please do not redistribute or sell without permission.

 ## Contact
-For any inquiries or feedback, please reach out to [Your Email Here].
+For any inquiries or feedback.

 ---

-Feel free to replace "[Your Email Here]" with your actual contact information!